| Pianist MICHEL BLOCK was born of French parents in Antwerp,

 having been displeased with the jury's verdicts, invented the

 prize on the spot, and personally made the award to Mr. Block.
-Like most pianists, Mr. Block has appeared with the world's

 great orchestras and conductors in the United States and in